Monts d'Ardèche

 Conservation And Sustainability

 Conservation efforts address the legacy of rural depopulation through maintaining open landscapes by supporting pastoral farming, preventing wildfire through grazing management, and preserving traditional chestnut orchards.
-River restoration programs remove barriers to fish migration and improve water quality.
-The park promotes organic farming, local food networks, and sustainable forestry as economic alternatives to abandonment.
+River restoration programs remove barriers to fish migration and improve water quality across the park's 3,000 kilometers of rivers and streams.
+[1] The park promotes organic farming, local food networks, and sustainable forestry as economic alternatives to abandonment, with over 160 farmers maintaining more than 10,000 hectares under sustainable practices.
 Climate change adaptation planning addresses increased drought risk, fire danger, and changes to agricultural viability.
 Restoration of peat bogs on the high plateaux protects both biodiversity and carbon storage functions.

 Visitor Ratings